peterjc/biopython_workshop/README.rst

     Python 2.7.5

 Depending how your system is configured, rather than just ``$`` you may see you user name and the current working directory.
-Here you would only type ``python -V'' (python space minus capital V) to find out the default version of Python installed.
+Here you would only type ``python -V`` (python space minus capital V) to find out the default version of Python installed.

 Lines starting ``>>>`` represent the interactive Python prompt, and something